This Day In Writing History

 After leaving his parents' apartment, Holden visits his old English teacher, Mr. Antolini, who offers him a place to sleep and gives him a speech about life - while guzzling highballs.
 He compliments Holden's good looks.

 Later that night, Holden is awakened to find Mr. Antolini stroking his head in a "flitty" way.
 Holden describes this as "something perverty."
 Mr. Antolini's marriage may be a sham to conceal his true nature.

 When Holden tells Phoebe that he plans to move out West, she wants to go with him.
 He refuses to take her, which upsets her greatly, so he tells her that he won't move.
 The book ends with Holden taking Phoebe to the Central Park Zoo.

 You must read this novel for yourself.
-Not only is it one of the greatest novels of the 20th century.
-It's also one of the most controversial.
-The American Library Association (ALA) has listed it as the 13th most challenged book from 1990-2000 and one of the ten most challenged books of 2005.
+One of the greatest American novels of the 20th century and o0ne of the most controversial, the American Library Association (ALA) has listed it as the 13th most challenged book from 1990-2000 and one of the ten most challenged books of 2005.

 The complaints range from profanity - including words such as goddamn and fuck - to blasphemy.
 Opponents of the book have also complained about the undermining of family values - Holden Caulfield being a poor role model who promotes rebellion, smoking, drinking, lying, and promiscuity.